20steps/alexa/README.md

 * Support for Amazon Alexa Webhook API
 * Support for Alexa Account linking via oAuth2
 * Certified with Amazon (cp. <a target="_blank" href="https://www.amazon.de/20steps-Digital-Full-Service-Boutique/dp/B074HHVYQ7">Skill in Amazon Store</a>).
-* Support for Google Home / API AI Webhook API
+* Basic Support for Google Assistant / Actions / API AI Webhook API
+* Basic Support for Google Assistant / Account linking

 Technical specs:
 * Built using the RAD Bricks platform in 4 days, start to publish, without any prior knowledge of Alexa